cloudian/grafana/docs/sources/manage-users/user-admin/change-your-password.md

 +++
-title = "Change your password" description = "How to change your Grafana password" keywords = ["grafana", "password", "change", "preferences"] aliases = ["/docs/grafana/latest/administration/change-your-password/"] weight = 200
+title = "Change your password" description = "How to change your password" keywords = ["grafana", "password", "change", "preferences"] aliases = ["/docs/grafana/latest/administration/change-your-password/"] weight = 200
 +++

-# Change your Grafana password
+# Change your password

-You can change your Grafana password in the Change Password tab.
+You can change your password in the Change Password tab.

-> **Note:** If your Grafana instance uses an external authentication provider, then you might not be able to change your password.
-Contact your Grafana administrator for more information.
+> **Note:** If your instance uses an external authentication provider, then you might not be able to change your password.
+Contact your administrator for more information.

 ## Change your password

 1. Hover your mouse over your user icon in the lower left corner of the screen.
-1. Click **Change Password**.
-Grafana opens the Change Password tab.
+1. Click **Change Password**. opens the Change Password tab.
 1. Enter your **Old password** to authorize the change.
 1. Enter your **New password** and then **Confirm password**.
 1. Click **Change Password**.